Kane9000/IFN646_project/README.md

 Synthetic count matrices were generated and provided for the comparison which included two conditional groups, condition 1 and condition 2, with varying sample sizes from 3 to 9 per group and approximately ten thousand genes.
 A separate meta file was also provided that indicated whether condition 2 genes were either upregulated, downregulated or differentially expressed compared to condition 1.

-Differential expression tools have four basic functions.
-Normalisation, dispersion estimation, differential expression followed by statistical analysis.
+Differential expression tools have four basic functions, normalisation, dispersion estimation, differential expression followed by statistical analysis.

 Normalisation